hydrobricks/hydrobricks-doc/doc/advanced.rst

 Hydrobricks offers the following options:

-1. Evolution set through csv file
+1. Land cover evolution defined through csv files
-2. Evolution computed from shapefiles
+2. Land cover evolution defined through shapefiles
-3. Evolution computed from shapefiles and delta-h method
+3. Glacier evolution with the delta-h method from shapefiles
-4. Evolution computed from ice thickness and delta-h method
+4. Glacier evolution with the delta-h method from ice thickness

 The definition of a land cover evolution does not replace the original definition of the hydro units, which need to be also provided to the function.